lip6/coriolis/documentation/UsersGuide/Installation.rst

                                        --project=coriolis \
                                        --doc --make="-j1 install"

-We need to separate to perform a separate installation of the documentation because it do not support to be generated with a parallel build.
+We need to perform a separate installation of the documentation because it does not support to be generated with a parallel build.
 So we compile & install in a first stage in ``-j4`` (or whatever) then we generate the documentation in ``-j1``

 Under |RHEL6| or clones, you must build using the |devtoolset|, the version is to